machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 This is done by attaching our gripper to a part and to drop it somewhere isolated.
 For this first step it is not important where the gripper is attached to the part it should just be a good place where the gripper can attach himself.

-Here the application is solved by looking for squares with Pick-it Pattern.
+Here the application is solved by looking for squares with Pickit Pattern.
 The dimension of the squares that is looked for is the same as the width of the objects.
 By looking for these squares we know that each attachment point is found is always somewhere on the part.
 See image below to see how 4 different attachment points are calculated for the first layer (2 for each box).